Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/plugins/owncloud.md

 ```

 Now the *RDS* app can be activated in the administrator account (`https://localhost/owncloud/index.php/settings/admin?sectionid=apps&category=disabled`).
 Then the administrator has to configure the RDS app in the administrator settings, as described below.

+## Configuration

+Now you need to configure the plugin.

 ### Settings administrator view